Jazz Music Appreciation

 13. Motown also began in 1959- ), and featured young Detroit singers who were polished in finishing school and trained to aspire to nobility.
 Founder Barry Gordy recruited Detroit’s finest jazz and blues musicians to form the most successful pop band of all time-“The Funk Brothers” (Motown’s Backing Band).
 Throw in a formula based on Henry Ford’s automotive assembly line and, well-welcome to “Hitsville USA”!

 14. More Motown

 “Papa was a Rolling Stone” by The Temptations

 Marvin Gaye with bassist James Jamerson

-15. A different view of black American music making was posited by James Brown in 1967- , with his groundbreaking recording, Cold Sweat” (Part 1).
-With a new beat of ONE two three four and as few chord as 1, Funk made up for reduced emphasis on harmony and even melody with incredible rhythmic complexity; every funk instrument became a drum!
+15. A different view of black American music making, Funk, was posited by James Brown in 1967- , with his groundbreaking recording, Cold Sweat”.
+With a new beat (ONE two three four). and as few chord as one, Funk made up for reduced emphasis on harmony and even melody with incredible rhythmic complexity; every funk instrument became a drum!

-13. If James Brown represented the Soulful Southerner, Sly and the Family Stone represented the psychedelic San Franciscans.
+13. If James Brown represented the Soulful Southerner in Funk, Sly and the Family Stone represented the psychedelic San Franciscans.
 Check out Sly’s bassist, Larry Graham, who invented “slap bass”.

 BBC’s “One Nation Under Funk”:

-16. Fusion represented rock and roll instruments and beats with jazz harmonies and emphasis on improvisation.
-Fort Lauderdale Bassist Jaco Pastorius was part of Weather Report, after a Latin Jazz intro they play “Teen Town”.
+16. Fusion represented rock and roll instruments and beats with jazz harmonies and an increased emphasis on improvisation.
+Fort Lauderdale Bassist Jaco Pastorius was part of the Fusion band Weather Report, after a Latin Jazz intro they play “Teen Town”.

 and their hit, “Bridland”